DaveMielke/NBP/b2g/doc/UserInterface/Overview/keys.rst

 .. include:: keys-onehand.rst

-This mode is disabled by default.
+One Hand Mode is disabled by default.
 Pressing Dot8+Forward enables it, and pressing Dot7+Backward disables it.
 When disabling it, Dot7 must, of course, be pressed first.